Proportional Representation in Rank Aggregation: The Proportional Sequential Borda Rule and uPJR

-As a second fairness property, we will also analyze the average utility that \psb guarantees to subprofiles, as a function of the size of the subprofile.
+While \Cref{thm:propBordaRP} shows that \psb satisfies a demanding proportionality axiom for individual rankings, neither uPJR nor rank-priceability give any guarantees for groups of rankings.
+For example, this means that \psb may fail to properly represent a subprofile that consists of many similar rankings with small weights, even if their total weight is substantial.
+To show that this is not the case, we will follow the works of \citet{SkGo22a} and \citet{LPW24a} and analyze the average utility that \psb guarantees to subprofiles, as a function of the size of the subprofile.
 Intuitively, a proportional SWF should guarantee to each subprofile $S$ a fraction of the total utility ${m\choose 2}$ that is at least linear in $|S|$.
-We show that \psb meets this condition as every subprofile $S$ is guaranteed an average utility of at least $ \frac{|S|}{4}-\frac{3}{16}$ by our SWF.
-We note that \citet{LPW24a} have computed an analogous bound for the Squared Kemeny rule, which is, however, sub-linear and trivial if $|S|\leq \frac{1}{4}$.
+We show that \psb meets this condition as it guarantees to every subprofile $S$ an average utility of at least $ \frac{|S|}{4}-\frac{3}{16}$.
+Due to space constraints, we defer the proof of this theorem to \Cref{app:propBordaAR} and only present a (detailed) proof sketch here.

-\begin{theorem} Let $R$ be a profile on $m$ candidates and $\rhd=\text{\psb}(R)$ be the ranking chosen by the Proportional Sequential Borda rule.
+\begin{restatable}{theorem}{propBordaAR} Let $R$ be a profile on $m$ candidates and $\rhd=\text{\psb}(R)$ be the ranking chosen by the Proportional Sequential Borda rule.
 It holds for every subprofile $S$ of $R$ that